-Scars affect approximately 4.5% to 16% of the general population, and are especially common in individuals between the ages of 10 and 30.
-In addition to low self-esteem, patients with scars may experience limited mobility, irritation, or pain.
+Scars affect around 4.5% to 16% of the general public, and are common in those between the ages of 10 and 30.
+In addition to low self-esteem, patients with scars may have limited mobility, irritation, or pain.

 Types of Scars

-Most frequently, common types of scars include: acne scar, surgical scar, burn scar, injury scar, keloid scar, etc. Proper scar differentiation is critical to ensure that the most effective scar treatment is chosen.
+Most common types of scars include: acne scar, surgical scar, burn scar, injury scar, keloid scar, etc. Proper scar differentiation is important for ensuring the best scar removal treatment is chosen.
 The following are the main types of scars based on clinical appearance:

 Scar Removal Treatments

 Introduced in the 1980s, laser scar removal is now one of the most effective scar treatments.
-Early laser scar removal procedures were often performed with the Nd:YAG laser or the CO2 ablative laser, which were usually associated with transient or only modest results, high rate of scar recurrence, extended downtime, and undesirable side effects.
-Now new technology, fractional laser resurfacing, has become the new gold-standard for laser scar removal.
+Early laser scar removal used the Nd:YAG laser or the CO2 ablative laser.
+Results were modest, with a righ rate of scar reocurrence, lengthy downtime, and undesirable side effects.
+Now new technology – fractional laser resurfacing – has become the new gold-standard for laser scar removal.

 How fractional laser scar removal works?

-Successful scar removal treatment requires deep energy penetration through the epidermis and into the reticular dermis to activate a dramatic healing response.
-By creating micro-columns of coagulated tissue that extend through the epidermis into the dermis, the Lux1540 triggers a wound healing response that removes the coagulated tissue and replaces it with healthy tissue.
-The intact tissue surrounding each microscopic wound will allow for quick re-epithelialization of the treated scarring tissue.
-Because the 1540 nm wavelength is selectively absorbed by water in the tissue, it is safe for all skin types.
-The proximity of healthy tissue to the micro-column boundaries enables the migration of normal melanocytes which contributes to rapid pigment re-normalization.
+Scar removal treatment requires deep energy through the epidermis and into the reticular dermis, for a drastic healing response.
+By creating micro-columns of hard tissue, the Lux1540 triggers a wound healing response that removes this tissue and replaces it with healthy tissue.
+This allows for a quick re-connection of the treated tissue.
+Because the 1540 nm wavelength is absorbed by water in the tissue, it is safe for all skin types.

 What are the side effects with laser scar removal?

-In contrast to side effects following traditional full-surface ablative therapies which may include oozing, crusting, infection, and hyper-pigmentation, patients treated with the Lux1540 experience less pain and only transient swelling and/or redness lasting just a few days.
+In contrast to side effects of traditional full-surface therapies; which may include oozing, crusting, infection, and hyper-pigmentation – patients treated with the Lux1540 feel less pain and only minor swelling and/or redness lasting just a few days.